LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_KLU.rst

    mapped to the KLU type ``klu_l_common``.

-For backwards compatibility, we also provide the wrapper functions, each with identical input and output arguments to the routines that they wrap:
+For backwards compatibility, we also provide the following wrapper functions, each with identical input and output arguments to the routines that they wrap:

 .. c:function:: SUNLinearSolver SUNKLU(N_Vector y, SUNMatrix A)

-   Wrapper function for :c:func:`SUNLinSol_KLU()`
+   Wrapper function for :c:func:`SUNLinSol_KLU`

 .. c:function:: int SUNKLUReInit(SUNLinearSolver S, SUNMatrix A, sunindextype nnz, int reinit_type)